facebookincubator/velox/velox/functions/README.md

 ## UnitTest Functions

-When writing tests for functions, it is convenient to use FunctionBaseTest base class.
-These class has methods for making new vectors via VectorMaker utility class.
+When writing tests for functions, it is convenient to use PrestoFunctionBaseTest or SparkFunctionBaseTest as base class.
+These classes are based on FunctionBaseTest that provides methods for making new vectors via VectorMaker utility class, and an "evaluate" method that takes a SQL expression string and an input vector, evaluates the expression and returns the results.
 PlanBuilder is useful for building query plans.
-FunctionBaseTest provides an "evaluate" method that takes a SQL expression string and an input vector, evaluates the expression and returns the results.
-Here is how one can write a simple test for multiply function:
+Here is how one can write a simple test
+for multiply function:

 ```c++
 vector_size_t size = 1'000;